Nika riots: Background

 The Roman Empire had well-developed associations known as demes, which supported the different factions (or teams) to which competitors in certain sporting events belonged, especially in chariot racing.
 There were initially four major factions in chariot racing, differentiated by the colour of the uniform in which they competed; the colours were also worn by their supporters.
 The factions were the Blues (Veneti), the Greens (Prasini), the Reds (Russati), and the Whites (Albati), although by the 6th century the only teams with any influence were the Blues and the Greens.
-Emperor Justinian I originally supported the Blues, although his support for the faction abated as he entered the early years of his reign, taking a more neutral stance as he looked to limit the power of the factions.
-It may be no coincidence that when the emperor treated the factions more equally, they became more inclined to unite.
-What's more, Justinian's previous ardent support of the Blues made him seem biased and contributed to his waning control of the capital leading up to 532.
+Emperor Justinian I originally supported the Blues, although his support for the faction abated during the early years of his reign, taking a more neutral stance as he looked to limit the power of the factions.
+It may be no coincidence that when the emperor treated the factions more equally, they became more inclined to unite; indeed, Justinian's previous ardent support of the Blues made him seem biased and contributed to his waning control of the capital leading up to 532.

 The demes had become a focus for various social and political issues for which the general Byzantine population lacked other forms of outlet.
 They combined aspects of street-gangs with taking positions on claimants to the throne.
 They frequently tried to affect imperial policy by shouting political demands between races.
 On the other side, the emperor could appeal to the demes and legitimize their political actions in order to gain their support, and group acclamations could strengthen the bond between the emperor and the people.

 In 531 AD the city prefect Eudaimon had some members of the Blues and Greens arrested for murder in connection with deaths during rioting after a chariot race.
 Relatively limited riots were not unknown at chariot races, similar to the football hooliganism that occasionally erupts after association football matches in modern times, but with devastations such as arson and murder.
 The murderers were to be executed, and most of them were.
-However, on January 10, 532, two of them, a Blue and a Green, survived execution, as the scaffold broke.
-Hearing this, monks from the monastery of St Conon took the two partisans across to the church of St. Laurence, where they were put under surveillance by the prefect's troops.
+However, on January 10, 532, two of them, a Blue and a Green, survived execution, as the scaffolding and wood broke on them.
+Hearing this, monks from the monastery of St. Conon took the two partisans across to the church of St. Laurence, where they were put under surveillance by the prefect's troops.

 Justinian was nervous: he was in the midst of negotiating with the Persians over peace in the east at the end of the Iberian War, and now he faced a potential crisis in his own capital city.
 Therefore, he declared that a chariot race would be held on January 13 and commuted the sentences to imprisonment.
 The Blues and the Greens responded by demanding that the two men be pardoned.
 When Justinian ignored their pleas, both factions united under the phrase "Nika" or "victory" and took to rioting (see Riots for more detail).